RaffaeleAprea/docfx_htmlToPdf/README.md

 properties and classes get exposed in the docfx documentation

 # Tip:
 Drag and drop the pdf file into Microsoft Word application to read it as *editable* document.
-Too complex converted pdf documents in Word tend to be broken.
+Too complex converted pdf documents into Word tend to be broken.
 After hand-made fixes save the document as DOCX file.

+I Actually use docfx and Word like this also to get nice documentation out of my C# projects :)

 Refer to this [youtube tutorial](https://www.youtube.com/watch?v=oP393DSX9xs) and [this other youtube tutorial](https://www.youtube.com/watch?v=aThwPl-HdPo) to see how it works